 The most famous beach in the most famous island is Maya Bay.
 How did it become so popular?
 It’s because Maya Bay magnificence reached Danny Boyle, who put Leonardo Di Caprio there and shot his legendary movie – The Beach.

 Maya Bay gained so much fame that at a point, up to 5,000 tourists were visiting the lagoon daily.
 The crowds were overwhelming for the local ecosystem and killed most of the coral in the area, forcing the government to close the beach for two years.
+Maya Bay is open now, but the amount of tourists allowed to visit the beach is carefully managed.

 See Also: How to Spend 10 Days in Thailand